lopiv2/collectoryx_v2_front/README.md

 As you will see in the Docker Compose below, you need an image of the Collectoryx Backend and Frontend, as well as the dependency on a Maria DB Database, which if you already have it configured in your Stack, is simply to change the parameters of the API environment variable in the docker-compose, putting the IP and user and password of the database.

+Essential:
-Essential: Leave the uploads volume as it is created because both, Backend and Frontend have to share it.
+- Leave the uploads volume as it is created because both, Backend and Frontend have to share it.
+- Config.js file has this content:
+   - window.env = { API_URL: "https://api-collectoryx.domain" };

+If you need to call the backend api with traefik or another reverse proxy, you need to change the API_URL in config.js file to your api route.
+IF NOT, THE APP WON´T WORK

 Access the webui at `<your-ip>:8082`